EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 #### Stackable DB
 RocksDB has a built-in wrapper mechanism to add functionality as a layer above the code database kernel.
 This functionality is encapsulated by the `StackableDB` API.
 For example, the time-to-live functionality is implemented by a `StackableDB` and is not part of the core RocksDB API.
 This approach keeps the code modularized and clean.

-#### Backupable DB
-One feature implemented using the `StackableDB` interface is `BackupableDB`, which makes backing up RocksDB simple.
-You can read more about it here: [How to backup RocksDB?](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F)

 #### Memtables:
 ##### Pluggable Memtables: